JoshDoody/joshdoody.github.io/book.md

 ## Why would you buy it if you can get it here for free?

 <ul class="checkbox-list">
   <li class="checkbox-list__item"><strong>Convenience.</strong> I've tried to make the online version of <em>Fearless Salary Negotiation</em> easy to read and navigate, but it's still a collection of web pages.
-When you buy <a href="/#basic">The Basic Bundle</a> or any of the <a href="{{ site.baseurl }}/video-courses/">video course bundles</a>, you can download the eBook to your own eReader where you can read offline, take notes, and own the book.
+When you buy <a href="{{ site.baseurl }}/#basic">The Basic Bundle</a> or any of the <a href="{{ site.baseurl }}/video-courses/">video course bundles</a>, you can download the eBook to your own eReader where you can read offline, take notes, and own the book.
 When you buy the video course bundles, you can download the video courses and you own them forever.</li>
 	<li class="checkbox-list__item"><strong>Worksheets.</strong> Several of the chapters have companion worksheets that you get when you buy the book.
 Those worksheets will help you get better results (more money).</li>
 	<li class="checkbox-list__item"><strong>Email templates.</strong> Several of the chapters have email templates, which are hard to replicate from an HTML page.
 When you buy the book, you also get your own editable copy of those templates so you can use them yourself and get better results (more money).</li>
 	<li class="checkbox-list__item"><strong>Case studies.</strong> When you buy the book, you get case studies that are real stories from real people about how they negotiated a higher salary.</li>